pastreb/HCI-Spatial-Arrangement-in-Video-Conferencing/README.md

 - “*Create a breakout-room, join it and share your screen.*”

 Our **main goal** was to determine two things:
-- How easy is it for the participant to make use of the additional functionalities?
+- **How easy is it for the participant to make use of the additional functionalities?**
-- Which prototype is less overwhelming
+- **Which prototype is less overwhelming?**

-In our [Study Report](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/Study%20Report.pdf) we explained the goals and methodology a little more in detail before we analyzed the [User Performance](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/User_Performance_evaluation.jasp).
+In our [Study Report](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/Study%20Report.pdf) we first explain the goals and methodology a little more in detail before we analyze the [User Performance](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/User_Performance_evaluation.jasp).
 To compare the effect of the prototype on task completion time, we performed a [Paired t-test Analysis](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/Participants_Study_Plots.pdf).

 <img src="https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/img/t_test_results.png" alt="Paired t-test-Analysis" width="800"/>